Skip to Content

 If you’re reading this, you’re probably familiar with the basic differences between cognitive psychology and social psychology— but do you know exactly what cognitive psychology and social psychology are?

-Below, we’ll discuss the key ways that these two types of psychology differ from one another, and we’ll also examine the origins of each field to show how they both developed over time.
+Below, we’ll discuss the key ways these two types of psychology differ, and we’ll also examine the origins of each field to show how they both developed over time.

-By the end of this article, you will learn what exactly the difference between social psychology and cognitive psychology is and why there are differences between the two fields that study human behavior.
+By the end of this article, you will learn the difference between social psychology and cognitive psychology and why there are differences between the two fields that study human behavior.

 What Is Social Psychology?

 Social psychology is a relatively new field, first developing in its modern form during World War II.
-In order to better understand group dynamics and behavior, psychologists began studying social situations and how they affected our individual actions.
+To better understand group dynamics and behavior, psychologists began studying social situations and how they affected our individual actions.

-There are three main areas of focus in social psychology: interpersonal relations, group dynamics, and social perception.
-Interpersonal relationships are those between individuals; for example, friendships or romantic relationships fall under that category.
+Social psychology focuses on three main areas: interpersonal relations, group dynamics, and social perception.
+Interpersonal relationships are those between individuals; friendships or romantic relationships fall under that category.

 Group dynamics examine how people interact with each other when part of a larger unit, such as a team or family.
 Finally, social perception focuses on forming an impression of another person based on that person’s actions.

-This may seem like common sense, but it’s actually one of the most difficult things we do—and one that can have serious consequences if we’re wrong about someone.
+This may seem like common sense, but it’s one of the most difficult things we do—and it can have serious consequences if we’re wrong about someone.

 For example, social psychologists study stereotyping, prejudice, and discrimination to see why we make assumptions about others before getting to know them.
 Understanding these processes helps us avoid making unfair judgments.